sajidshaikh-01/AWS/AWS CloudFront/README.md

 1. CloudFront Console → Distribution
 2. Choose **Disable**
 3. Wait for status → **Disabled** (takes a few minutes)
-4. Now you can delete it
+4. Now you can delete i

 ---